The Pendulum Vibe: Legacy

 The album established Joi as part of a wave female R&B artists who released similarly styled and themed debuts, including Carleen Anderson, Shara Nelson, and Des'ree.
 Martin Johnson of the Chicago Reader wrote of their collective legacy in a 1994 article, "[they are] likely to fall through the cracks.
-Iconoclastic women rockers—such as PJ Harvey, Sinead O'Connor, and Tori Amos—have gained a small foothold, but like-minded women in R & B often have nowhere to go.
+Iconoclastic women rockers—such as PJ Harvey, Sinéad O'Connor, and Tori Amos—have gained a small foothold, but like-minded women in R & B often have nowhere to go.
 Too radical for urban radio, they're left to rely on word of mouth".
 The Pendulum Vibe garnered the attention of recording artist Madonna, who sought out Joi and developed a friendship with her.
 She also enlisted Austin to produce songs for her 1994 album Bedtime Stories.
 Joi attempted to follow up The Pendulum Vibe with Amoeba Cleansing Syndrome in 1997, but the album was shelved after her label folded, and she went on an extended hiatus.
 She became a long-time collaborator of the Dungeon Family collective and appeared on albums by OutKast, Goodie Mob, and Society of Soul.

 Since its initial reception, The Pendulum Vibe has attained a cult following among listeners of eclectic R&B music.
 Allmusic's Stanton Swihart cites the album as "an integral influence on the neo-soul movement" and "a predecessor to and trailblazer for artists like Dionne Farris and Erykah Badu".
 Jacinta Howard of Creative Loafing writes that Joi was "arguably the most pivotal - if not the first - artist to arrive on the alternative soul scene, directly influencing acts ranging from Erykah Badu to OutKast to Janelle Monáe."
 James Hannaham of Spin views that Joi "rewrote the rule book for urban contemporary R&B" with the album, adding that neo soul artists Maxwell and Erykah Badu "then memorized it."
 Rolling Stone journalist Jon Caramanica writes in The New Rolling Stone Album Guide (2004), "Joi entered the R&B world as a sort of avant-bohemian, doing so-called neosoul music years before Philadelphians like Jill Scott, James Poyser, and Musiq forged a scene to merit the moniker."
 Miles Marshall Lewis cites The Pendulum Vibe, along with De La Soul's Buhloone Mindstate, the Beastie Boys' Check Your Head, Me'shell Ndegéocello's Plantation Lullabies, D'Angelo's Brown Sugar, as one of the albums that "proved that the aesthetic sentiments of B-boys and bohos were never as divergent as many believed."

 In 1998, Stereophile included the album on its list of Records to Die For, with editor Chip Stern calling it "unheralded" and "as visionary an R&B record as I've heard in the past 25 years."